srikarpsp/react-dotnet-homework/README.md

 Here are some changes you can try making to this app:

 - Make a change to `Program.cs` or `root.tsx` and see how the app is reloaded.
-- Try adding a new propertly to the City class.
+- Try adding a new property to the Contact class.
 - Add a new route to the frontend.

 ## Connecting to SQL Server